Urunov/SpringBoot-Projects-FullStack/README.md

 # Spring-Boot-Project

+  - Spring Boot
+  - Spring Boot H2
-  -> Core Project till Professional Project Spring Boot
+  - Spring Boot JPA, MySQL

 ------------  - - - - - - - - - - - - - - - - - - - - - - -   --------------

+##
-We take an opinionated view of the Spring platform and third-party libraries so you can get started with minimum fuss.
+We take an opinionated view of the Spring platform and several-party libraries so you can get started with as Spring Boot Core.
 Most Spring Boot applications need very little Spring configuration.

->> Features <<
+##  Features
 * Create stand-alone Spring applications

 * Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files)